Property Owner Alert Frequently Asked Questions

 What is the price of the Property Owner Alert service?

-- A fee of $97 (this fee includes GST and a Land Index Search fee).
+• A one-time subscription fee of $97 (this fee includes GST and a Land Index Search Charge).

 Is the fee a one-time payment or an annual subscription?